 I do not want unitary protection.
 Do I need to do anything?

-One possible moment to consider your preferences and request an opt-out could be at the pre-grant (Rule 71(3) EPC communication) stage, but in any event one must act before the end of the 7 (+7) year transitional period which allows to request an opt-out ends.
-While the end of the transitional period is not a pressing concern now, it will become an important consideration as we approach April 1, 2030 (or April 1, 2037).
+One possible moment to consider your preferences and request an opt-out could be at the pre-grant (Rule 71(3) EPC communication) stage, but in any event one must act before the end of the 7 (+7) year transitional period which allows to request an opt-out.
+While the end of the transitional period is not a pressing concern now, it will become an important consideration as we approach June 1st, 2030 (or June 1st, 2037).

 ACTIONS FOR EP OR EURO-PCT PATENT (APPLICATIONS) YOU ARE CONSIDERING TO LICENSE OUT